ozankiratli/haploid-bottleneck/README.md

 # haploid-bottleneck
-An individual based simulation for haploid populations with bottlenecking feature
+An individual based simulation for haploid populations with bottlenecking feature.

-Important note: under development, not working at the moment.
+UNDER DEVELOPMENT

+*** First working copy
+*** Bash script development is in progress
+*** A full user manual and instructions will be available soon.